virgesmith/neworder/README.md

 Note: the mortality rate used in this model does not have a realistic age structure - events that take place in later years have little bearing on the outcome, which is time of first pregnancy.

+# More Examples

+## Agent-Based Models

+An implementation of the Schelling ABM [[7]](#references) is [here](examples/schelling/model.py).
+It's an almost pure python implementation, only using the timeline and logging functionality provided by the neworder framework.

+## Derivative Pricing & Risk

+Perhaps (or not) surprisingly, calculating the fair value of a financial derivative can be framed as a microsimulation problem, see [here](doc/examples/Option.md).

 # References

 [1] [NewETHPOP](http://www.ethpop.org/)